-Service Scholarship allows students to receive financial aid through work study and serve in many essential functions at DRBU, CTTB and the Sudhana Center.
-Service Scholarship is crucial in running the University and keeping its programs affordable.
-In addition, service provides an opportunity to put into practice the myriad selftransformative principles learned in the classroom.
+Work Study allows students to receive financial aid through work study and serve in many essential functions at DRBU, CTTB and the Sudhana Center.
+Work Study is crucial in running the University and keeping its programs affordable.
+In addition, service provides an opportunity to put into practice the myriad self-transformative principles learned in the classroom.

-Work study jobs at various departments at DRBU and the wider CTTB campus are assigned by the Service Scholarship Coordinator.
-The coordinator follows up with students and supervisors to help resolve any issues that may arise.
+Work study jobs at various departments at DRBU and the wider CTTB campus are assigned by the Work Study Manager.
+The manager follows up with students and supervisors to help resolve any issues that may arise.
 Also, they are responsible for ensuring that students fulfill their work responsibilities.